Use of LLMs

 - Accountability: Authors remain fully responsible for accuracy, originality, and ethical standards.
 Only verified content may be published.

-- Compliance: LLM use must follow (a) graduate school rules if the work is part of a thesis, and (b) journal policies.
-Where required, LLM use should be declared.
+- Compliance: LLM use must follow (a) the policies imposed by a journal or conference and (b) the graduate school rules, if the work is part of a thesis.
+Where required, the use of LLMs should be declared.

 3. Ad-hoc Reviews